nbfigueroa/sparseSVMLearning/README.md

 ```
 Typically, one finds the *optimal* hyper-parametersl i.e. C and sigma (for RBF Kernel) with either of the previous implementations.
 Then we use these same parameters and set the support vector budget K to our desired value.
 This algorithm will try to find the hyper-plane that yields the best performance (in terms of classification rate) given the support vector budget K.  Check out the description of the algorithm and code here: [sparseSVM](https://www.cs.cornell.edu/people/tj/svm_light/svm_perf.html) and [sparse CPSP paper](https://pdfs.semanticscholar.org/0731/8220d7fe8de7a3e4ef9efc0dc9429c4a43d2.pdf)

+### Other stuff
+#### Implementation of Cross-Training Algorithm
+In the script ```Xtraining.m``` I provide an implementation of the paper titled: [Breaking SVM Complexity with Cross-Training] (https://is.tuebingen.mpg.de/fileadmin/user_upload/files/publications/pdf2846.pdf).
+It's one of the first algorithms (2005) to tackle SVM complexity issues.
+Wasn't really useful for my dataset, but might be useful for something else.

 ### References and Toolboxes
 - The standard library for SVM learning is libSVM: https://www.csie.ntu.edu.tw/~cjlin/libsvm/
 - [ML_toolbox](https://github.com/epfl-lasa/ML_toolbox) Matlab toolbox used for teaching machine learning techniques at EPFL by N. Figueroa among others.